AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/maximum-number-of-cookies-would-be-exceeded-error.md

 ## Solution

-1. Remove MDVA-12304 if you have applied the patch using the [!DNL Quality Patches Tool (QPT)].
+1. Remove the MDVA-12304 patch if you applied it using the [!DNL Quality Patches Tool (QPT)].

     * For Adobe Commerce on cloud infrastructures, remove the patch from `.magento.env.yaml`.
     * For Adobe Commerce on-premises installations, run the following command to revert the patch: